mckennapsean/dissertation/content/03-framework.md

 <!-- TODO check length of line, Chris suggested moving model to second line! -->

-The design activity framework can be utilized by novice and even expert visualization designers to reflect on the design decisions they made by tracking the visualization artifacts they produce in each activity.
+The design activity framework can be utilized by both novice and expert visualization designers to reflect on the design decisions they made by tracking the visualization artifacts they produce in each activity.
 As shown in [@fig:nm-comparison], three of the four design activities and their associated